IG-Reagan/IG-Reagan/README.md

 - **Mathematical modelling notebooks** from my academic research.
 - Clean, reproducible examples bridging engineering and AI.

-I enjoy building systems that merge academic rigour with industrial practicality - models that not only work on paper, but also transform real processes on the ground.
+Always happy to collaborate in building systems that merge academic rigour with industrial practicality - models that not only work on paper, but also transform real processes on the ground.